dphiggs01/Ask_Amy/sphinx/prerequisites.rst

 With our newly created user we are now ready to configure the **AWS CLI environment**.
 To do so enter a *command shell* and type
 `aws configure`.
 If this is your first time executing aws configure it will look similar to the below shell window.
-Open the use credentials .cvs file that we downloaded in the last step and copy and paste the *Access Key ID* and *Secret Access Key* into the appropriate prompts. select *us-east-1* for your default region and *text* as the default output format.
+Open the credentials .cvs file that we downloaded in the last step and copy and paste the *Access Key ID* and *Secret Access Key* into the appropriate prompts. select *us-east-1* for your default region and *text* as the default output format.